Large carnivores and ungulates are threatened due to habitat fragmentation and loss, drought, harsh winters and conflict

-Large Carnivore Fund works locally with state wildlife agencies, policy makers, and all stakeholders to protect large carnivore species, their habitat and dispersal corridors for connectivity in the Greater Yellowstone Ecosystem, the Northern Rockies and the West, and at the federal level.
+Large Carnivore Fund works locally with other stakeholders, state wildlife agencies and policy makers to protect species, their habitat and dispersal corridors for connectivity from the Greater Yellowstone Ecosystem, the Northern Rockies to polar and high altitude regions of the world.

 Who Are We

-We are stakeholders in the management and preservation of our native large carnivore species
+We are stakeholders in the management and preservation of native large carnivore species

-Though historically adversarial, we've come together as a unified group representing the millions who enjoy and appreciate the benefits of predators on the landscape.
+Though historically adversarial, we've come together as a unified group representing the millions who are living with and appreciate the benefits of a full predat guild on the landscape.

 Large Carnivore Fund has the strong scientific background, embracing the best scientific evidence, highest standards of wildlife ethics, and ethical conduct.